kineticstoolkit/kineticstoolkit_doc/src/matplotlib_ginput_exercise.md

 plt.ylabel("Force (uncalibrated signal in volts)");
 ```

 This force spike was deliberately generated as a synchronization signal, by gently impacting the force sensor.
-We now need to read the time at which the spike occurs in the signal above.
+We need to read the time at which the spike occurs in the signal above.

-Rather than reading it approximately on the curve, write this interactive function:
+Instead of reading it approximately on the curve, write this interactive function:

 ```
 def get_spike_time(time: list[float], force: list[float]) -> float: